StackVista/stackstate-docs/configure/topology/event-handlers.md

 With Async set to **Off** the function will be run as synchronous.

 All event handler functions developed before StackState v4.2 and the email, SMS and HTTP webhook event handler functions shipped with StackState v4.2 run as synchronous functions.
 This places limitations on both the capability of what they can achieve and the number of functions that can be run in parallel.
+Synchronous event handler functions will be deprecated in a future release of StackState, so it is best to choose the [default async function](#async-functions-default) type when writing a new event handler function.

 Synchronous event handler functions use plugins to interact with external systems, see [plugins](event-handlers.md#plugins-for-synchronous-functions) below for further details.

 ### Properties for synchronous functions

-The properties that can be retrieved from the default synchronous event handler function parameters are described below.
+The properties described below can be retrieved from the default synchronous event handler function parameters.

 **View** properties return details of the view the event handler is in.
 Note that parameter name `view` or `scope` can be used, or an alias.